Western States Endurance Run: Course

 The Western States Endurance Run has followed the same course since 1986, traversing a section of the Western States Trail, a designated National Recreational Trail that stretches from Salt Lake City, Utah, to Sacramento, California.
 Much of the course is accessible only by foot, horse, or helicopter.

 The race starts at the base of the Palisades Tahoe ski resort in the west end of the Olympic Valley in California and traverses the Foresthill Divide and through Foresthill.
 The course then crosses the American River Canyon, ascends through Cool, and finishes at the Placer High School track in Auburn, California.

 The terrain is quite rugged, often featuring snow on the passes.
-Temperatures during the run can range from 20 to more than 110 degrees Fahrenheit.
+Temperatures during the run can range from 20 F to more than 110 F.

 Elevation profile

-Runners ascend a cumulative total of 18,090 feet (5500 m) and descend a total of 22,970 feet (7000 m) on mountain trails before reaching the finish.
+Runners ascend a cumulative total of 18,090 ft and descend a total of 22,970 ft on mountain trails before reaching the finish.

-Starting at 6,200 feet on the Olympic Valley floor, runners immediately ascend to Emigrant Pass at 8,750 feet, gaining 2,550 feet in elevation over the first 4.5 miles.
-The trail then descends to around 7,000 feet at the 10-mile mark.
-Approximately twenty miles in, runners continue down into Duncan Canyon before making a 1,500 foot ascent back up towards Robinson Flat.
+Starting at 6,200 ft on the Olympic Valley floor, runners immediately ascend to Emigrant Pass at 8,750 ft, gaining 2,550 ft in elevation over the first 4.5 miles.
+The trail then descends to around 7,000 ft at the 10-mile mark.
+Approximately 20 miles in, runners continue down into Duncan Canyon before making a 1,500 foot ascent back up towards Robinson Flat.

-Between miles 30 and 45, the trail drops to elevation 3,000 feet, at which point runners make the ascent to "Devil's Thumb".
-From this landmark, runners descend 2,000 feet to cross El Dorado Creek, up 1,500 feet to Michigan Bluff, and then down into the town of Foresthill.
+Between 30 miles and 45 miles, the trail drops to elevation 3,000 ft, at which point runners make the ascent to "Devil's Thumb".
+From this landmark, runners descend 2,000 ft to cross El Dorado Creek, up 1,500 ft to Michigan Bluff, and then down into the town of Foresthill.

-At this point, runners pass through the "Cal 1", "Cal 2", and "Cal 3" descents to arrive at the Rocky Chucky river crossing.
+At this point, runners pass through the "Cal 1", "Cal 2", and "Cal 3" descents to arrive at the Rucky Chucky river crossing.
 Once across the American River, just over 20 miles remain.
-The next climb is through the town of Cool, gaining around 750 feet before sloping downward again.
+The next climb is through the town of Cool, gaining around 750 ft before sloping downward again.